Eligibility Implications for Financial Aid and Veterans Education Benefits

 Cost of Attendance -- Based on guidance provided by the Department of Education, cost of attendance will not be adjusted for students enrolled in a payment period that begins on or before June 1, 2020, due to the university moving to an all online format for the Spring 2020 semester.

 Withdrawals -- The policy associated with withdrawal and allocation of refunds for Return of Title IV still applies.

 Federal Student Loans -- As part of the third COVID-19 relief package signed into law by President Donald Trump on March 27, Congress mandated the Department of Education (ED) suspend payments and interest accrual on federally-held student loans until September 30, 2020.
 President Trump signed an Executive Memorandum on August 8 that extened the suspension of payments and interes accrual until December 31, 2020.
 Another was signed that provided an additional extension until January 31, 2021.
 On January 20, 2021, President Joe Biden signed an execurive order that continued the suspension until Septeber 30, 2021.

-Verification -- Students who are required to turn in the 2020-2021 Verification of Identity and Statement of Educational Purpose form are typically required to complete it either in person at the Financial Aid office or with a notary.
-The Department of Education is temporarily allowing submission of this form through electronic means, such as student e-mail or the upload option in AP OneStop.
+Verification -- Students who are required to turn in the 2020-2021 or 2021-2022 Verification of Identity and Statement of Educational Purpose form are typically required to complete it either in person at the Financial Aid office or with a notary.
+The Department of Education is temporarily allowing submission of this form through electronic means, such as student APSU e-mail or the upload option in AP OneStop.
 This will remain in effect through the payment period (semester) that begins after the date on which the federally declared qualifying emergency related to COVID-19 is rescinded.

 Tennessee Lottery Scholarship Programs